Moving to Bloomington, Minnesota: A Comprehensive Relocation Guide

 Which neighborhoods in Bloomington fit your lifestyle?

-Bloomington is divided into distinct neighborhoods, each offering unique characteristics.
+Bloomington is divided into distinct neighborhoods, each offering clear local differences.
 West Bloomington is known for its suburban feel and spacious homes, while East Bloomington offers more urban amenities and proximity to shopping centers.

 • West Bloomington: Suburban, family-friendly, spacious homes